temporalio/temporal/docs/architecture/workflow-update.md

 ## `UpdateWorkflowExecutions` and `PollWorkflowExecutionUpdate` APIs
 The Workflow Update feature exposes two APIs: `UpdateWorkflowExecution` to send Update requests to a Workflow and wait for results, and `PollWorkflowExecutionUpdate` to just wait for results.
-These can be thought of as "PUT + GET" and "GET", respectively.
+These can be thought of as "get-or-create" and "get", respectively.

 ### Schedule new Workflow Task
 After an Update is added to the Registry, the server schedules a new Workflow Task to deliver the